BattleCode107/Cultural-Council-Open-project-/README.md

-# Netflix Prize Recommendation System
+# Recommendation Systems for Personalized Content Discovery

 A machine learning project focused on personalized content discovery using the Netflix Prize Dataset.